 • The program comes in the form of a Main object as opposed to a main() function.
-To learn more about this structure, please refer to the dedicated article about
+To learn more about this structure, please refer to the article Genode's Conscious

-Genode's conscious C++ dialect1
+C++ dialect1.

 - The Env interface allows the code to interact with the environment of the Genode component such as allocating memory, or opening a connection to a service provided by another component. - The pio_ds member opens a connection to an IO_MEM service and obtains a virtual-memory mapping of the specified range of the system bus.
 The numbers are taken from the Allwinner A64 manual. - The Pio struct represents a memory-mapped I/O region, inheriting the Mmio type.
 The Mmio constructor takes the base address of the underlying device-register range as argument.
 The structs defined in the scope of the Pio struct mirrors the register structure of the memory-mapped I/O range: There exists a 32-bit wide register Pb_cfg0 at offset 0x24.